AkkeyLab/RxScreenProtectKit/README.md

 # Settings
 You can temporarily disable this feature.
 In addition, it returns to the valid state by restarting the app.
-`IsScreenRecord` will not flow while this setting is disabled.
+`isScreenRecord` will not flow while this setting is disabled.
 When the value of this setting is changed, `isScreenRecord` will flow only once.
 When changed to invalid, false will flow, and when changed to valid, the current recording status will flow.
 ```swift
 ScreenProtectKit